 - a.
-Connect 24VDC power supply - b.
-Connect alert relay/alarm to DIAG output screw connector if required - c.
-Connect relay ground toggle to STDBY pin on the screw connector if required. - d.
-Connect control relay to CNTL output on the screw connector if required. - e.
-Connect relays to LoALM and/or HiALM alarm outputs on the screw connector if required - f.
+Connect 12VDC power supply to the S900 - b.
+Connect alert relay/alarm to DIAG output screw connector, if required - c.
+Connect relay ground toggle to STDBY pin on the screw connector, if required. - d.
+Connect control relay to CNTRL output on the screw connector, if required. - e.
+Connect relays to LOALM and/or HIALM alarm outputs on the screw connector, if required - f.
 Power on and test response.